hbctraining/Training-modules/Advanced_shell/lessons/05_awk.md

 awk 'BEGIN {print "new_header"} NR>1 {print $1}' ecosystems.txt
 ```

-In this case we have told `awk` that we want to have "new_header" printed before anything, then `NR>1` is telling `awk` to skip the old header and finally we are printing the first column of `animals.txt` with `{print $1}`.
+In this case we have told `awk` that we want to have "new_header" printed before anything, then `NR>1` is telling `awk` to skip the old header and finally we are printing the first column of `ecosystems.txt` with `{print $1}`.

-### `END`
+### END

-Related to `BEGIN` is the `END` command that that tells `awk` to do a command once at the end of the file.
+Related to the `BEGIN` command, the `END` command that tells `awk` to do a command once at the end of the file.
 It is ***very*** useful when summing up columns (below), but we will first demonstrate how it works by adding a new record:

 ```
 awk '{print $1} END {print "new_record"}' ecosystems.txt
 ```

 As you can see, this has simply added a new record to the end of a file.
-Furthermore, you can chain multiple `END` command together to continously add to columns if you wished like:
+Furthermore, you can chain multiple `END` commands together to continously add to columns if you wished like:

 ```
 awk '{print $1} END {print "new_record"} END {print "newer_record"}' ecosystems.txt